AlecDye/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+- Express is a backend framework that makes working with Node.js easier
+- Express is also lightweight and only provides essential utilities while giving you room to add your preferred middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+- Middleware sits between requests and responses and can moniter these operations (such as a logger) or intercept, stop, and run functions (validation)

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+- Any content that lives on the backend server (think like an object in OOP, everything is an object so everything on a server is a resource)

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+- Http status codes

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+- By using routers we can compartmentalize and organize our data structure into manageable folders

 ## Minimum Viable Product